aurule/roll-it/README.md

 [Add Roll It](https://discord.com/oauth2/authorize?client_id=1037522511509848136) to your server using this link!
 It will request the absolute minimum permissions needed in order to work.

 Once added, you'll automatically have access to all of its commands.
-You can see what's available with the help system through `/help topic:Commands`.
-If you only want to keep a few roll commands, you can use `/roll-chooser` to pick which ones are available on your server.
+You can learn how it works using the help system.
+A good place to start is the `Commands` topic, which you can reach using `/help topic:Commands`.
+Since you may not need to roll every kind of dice that Roll It supports, you can use  `/roll-chooser` to pick which ones are available on your server.

 ## Features